United States of America

 Wisconsin © Yinan Chen

-Scandinavian immigrants have also had an impact on Wisconsin heritage, particularly in the north, which boasts some of the best Nordic ski trails in the country.
-Each year, international athletes travel to Wisconsin for the American Birkebeiner ski marathon, part of the elite Worldloppet circuit and the most significant cross-country skiing event in America.
+The state boasts a rich culture and thrilling pro-sports scene too.
+Scandinavian immigrants have had an impact on Wisconsin heritage, particularly in the north, which boasts some of the best Nordic ski trails in the country.
+Each year, international athletes travel to Wisconsin for the American Birkebeiner ski marathon, the most significant cross-country skiing event in America.

 As for the arts, Wisconsin was the home state of visionary architect Frank Lloyd Wright, the founder of the Prairie School of Design.
 In the village of Spring Green, visitors can tour Taliesin, his home and architectural magnum opus.

-The features for which Wisconsin is best known among Americans often go hand in hand: beer and football.
-Milwaukee is the brew city, home to Miller, the quintessential American thirst-quencher, as well as countless microbreweries and local brewpubs.
+Two things Wisconsin are perhaps best known for often go hand in hand: beer and American football.
+Milwaukee is the brew city, home to the famous Miller Brewing Company as well as countless microbreweries, with German immigrants credited for introducing its famous bratwursts and brews.

 These are all perfect accompaniments to watching Wisconsin's beloved Green Bay Packers take the field.
-The Packers are NFL legends, and adventurous visitors might join Wisconsin fans, or 'cheeseheads', in braving snow and freezing temperatures to cheer them on at their home stadium.
+Adventurous visitors are welcome to join Wisconsin fans, or 'cheeseheads', in braving snow and freezing temperatures to cheer them on at their home stadium, Lambeau Field.

-The odd nickname of Packers fans is a testament to another of Wisconsin's claims to fame: dairy products.
-Often called America's Dairyland, Wisconsin produces more cheese than any other state in the country, and its beer, wine, and cheese tours are an indulgent way to spend a weekend.
+The odd nickname bestowed upon Packers fans is a testament to another of Wisconsin's claims to fame: dairy products.
+Often called America's Dairyland, Wisconsin produces more cheese than any other state in the country.

 Become our Wisconsin Travel Expert